Chris Minns: 2023 election

-Premier
+Premier of New South Wales (2023–present)

 In 2024, Minns supported the federal Labor government's age verification system that would bar users under the age of 16 from using certain forms of social media.

-Between May and July 2025, Minns' government amended tenancy legislation, first increasing protections for renters then partially rolling the changes back.
+Between May and July 2025, Minns's government amended tenancy legislation, first increasing protections for renters then partially rolling the changes back.
 In May, amendments to the Residential Tenancies Act 2010 came into force.
 Described by the government as "ending no grounds evictions", the most publicised of the changes was a provision requiring landlords to provide a compliant reason for evictions, along with a piece of supporting evidence.
 The Tenants' Union of NSW described the changes as "a significant improvement for NSW renters".
 Other changes included restricting the authority of landlords to restrict pets, prohibiting rent increases within one year of the previous increase, and prohibiting fees for background checks.

 After five weeks, the evidence requirement was abolished by an amendment to the Residential Tenancies Regulation 2019, rendering it sufficient for landlords to merely submit a written statement.
 According to the Tenants' Union, the government "quietly removed key safeguards".
 Dr Chris Martin of the UNSW City Futures Research Centre characterised this as the introduction of a "renovictions" loophole.

 In 2024, the government announced a 3% per annum pay rise for teachers in public schools over three years.
 The Minister for Industrial Relations said that it "reaffirms the Minns Labor Government’s new industrial relations framework is working".

-The culling of brumbies — wild, introduced horses — in Kosciuszko National Park was implemented to reduce their numbers and protect native flora and fauna.
+The culling of brumbies (wild, introduced horses) in Kosciuszko National Park was implemented to reduce their numbers and protect native flora and fauna.
+A bill passed parliament on 27 November 2025 to repeal the Kosciuszko Wild Horse Heritage Act 2018.